AcademySoftwareFoundation/rez/docs/source/installation.rst

 ===================

 .. warning::
-   Since rez 2.114.0, only Python 3.7+ is supported by the installation script.
+   The install script only supports Python 3.7+.

 To install rez, download the source.
 Then from the root directory, run::